cspr-rad/kairos-spec/src/spec.typ

 === What happens when you post an L2 transaction?

-- Check if the transaction is posted within the server's phase 1, see @phases.
+- Check if the transaction is posted with the correct Validium counter, see @phases.
 If not, return a clear error to the API caller.
 - Create a TxID and return this to the API caller
 - Write the transaction and TxID to the database
 - Verify the transaction.
 If this fails, put the transaction status to Cancelled.